 Discover the cocktail world of non-alcoholic distillates

-The growing trend of nolo -no and low- promotes a healthier and more conscious tasting of both cocktails and spirits.
+The growing trend of nolo -no and low- promotes a healthier and more conscious tasting of both cocktails and non-alcoholic distillates.

 Drinking can be considered for many as fun.
 For others it is an act of defiance, as when we are young and teenagers.
 But as time goes by, habits take shape and today we find that drinking alcohol translates into tasting.
 An art that we see represented in the cocktail industry with the creation of drinks with features focused on both aesthetics and taste.